odoo/documentation/accounting/others/inventory/avg_price_valuation.rst

 ---------------------------

-The purchase price is estimated at the reception of the products (you might not have received the vendor bill yet) and reevaluated at the reception of the vendor bill.
+The purchase price is estimated at the reception of the products (you might not have received the vendor invoice yet) and reevaluated at the reception of the vendor invoice.
 The purchase price includes the cost you pay for the products, but it may also includes additional costs, like landed costs.